• Skip to primary navigation

 8. Brown up with a little sauce on a grill or under a broiler.

-9. For the rub: 1 teaspoon table salt = 1 ¼ teaspoon Morton kosher salt = 2 teaspoons Diamond Crystal kosher salt
+9. All salt is not equal due to the shape of the crystals.
+If making your rub, 1 teaspoon table salt = 1 ยผ teaspoon Morton kosher salt = 2 teaspoons Diamond Crystal kosher salt

 To adjust the recipe size: